 - If you are having a blog, try to find a topic that really “clicks” and always aim for quality content instead of quantity.

 - Organic search is King!
-Having strong backlinks means that you don’t have to run as much paid ads; in addition, it also increases the value of your site.
+Having strong backlinks means that you don’t have to run as many paid ads; in addition, it also increases the value of your site.

 - Multiple proven traffic sources that are both responsible for a significant percentage of annual revenue and have long-term staying power.